hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/04_for_lab1.md

 ___
 etc.
 Hint: You will need 1 while loop and 2 for loops for this.

+3. Write another version of your lab #1 with while loops to only give the user 6 tries to guess the number.
+Keep track of the user's win/loss percentage, instead of a high score.
 """

 # write your optional challenge programs below.